ravindran-a/coding-assignment/README.md

-# iOS Coding Assignment
+# react native Coding Assignment

-This is a coding challenge for iOS developers.
+This is a coding challenge for react native developers.

 # Prerequisites
-Candidate should have Xcode and Git installed on their machine.
+Candidate should have vscode and Git installed on their machine.

 # Step 1
 Fork this repository and clone it.

-Create a new iOS Application "Weather App"
+Create a new react native Application "Weather App"
- * For the UI, you can use these mechanisms: Storyboards/XIBs, straight code, SwiftUI, or a combination of any.
+ * For the UI, you can use these mechanisms: Tailwind css package.
- * Use the Model-View-ViewModel (MVVM) pattern.
+ * Use the Model-View-ViewModel (MVVM) or any other pattern.
 Bonus points for also using the Coordinator pattern.

 # Step 2